 7) As a consequence of the war, a fascist government triumphed in Italy.

-8) The war had a devastating economic effect on European powers.
+8) World War I had a devastating economic effect on European powers.
 Although it left the European countries in deep debt, the United States emerged as a leading superpower.

 9) Before the war the U.S. was a debtor nation, but it was World War I which took it out of recession and put it into a 44-month economic boom.
 Thus post the war the U.S. became the leading creditor and industrial power in the world.